Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: EXPERIMENT

 \subsection{Quantitative Results}

-As summarized in Table \ref{tab:styledrive_performance}, the proposed SDD Planner consistently surpasses baseline models (AD-MLP, TransFuser, WoTE, Diff-Planner) across both safety and style-modulated evaluation metrics on the StyleDrive dataset.
-In terms of safety, SDD Planner achieves the highest scores in NC and DAC, improving by 0.51\% and 1.22\% compared to the strongest baseline (WoTE).
-For style-sensitive metrics, TTC remains competitive (ranked second with only a 0.22\% gap to WoTE), while SDD Planner attains leading performance in both Comf.
-(99.87) and EP (84.79), with EP improved by 0.44\% relative to TransFuser, highlighting its strength in balancing efficiency and comfort.
-Most notably, the integrated SM-PDMS score demonstrates a substantial 3.9\% gain over WoTE, confirming SDD Planner’s superior overall capability in stylized autonomous driving.
+As summarized in Table~\ref{tab:styledrive_performance}, the proposed SDD Planner consistently surpasses baseline models (AD-MLP, TransFuser, WoTE, Diffusion-Planner) across both safety and style-modulated evaluation metrics on the StyleDrive dataset.
+In terms of safety, SDD Planner achieves the highest scores in NC and DAC, improving by 0.51\% and 1.22\% compared to the strongest baseline.
+For style-sensitive metrics, TTC remains competitive, while SDD Planner attains leading performance in both Comf.
+(99.87) and EP (84.79), highlighting its strength in balancing efficiency and comfort.
+Most notably, the integrated SM-PDMS score demonstrates a substantial 3.9\% gain over the strongest baseline, confirming SDD Planner’s superior overall capability in stylized autonomous driving.
 When evaluated under fixed driving style constraints, the SDD variants reveal clear alignment with intended behavioral tendencies.
-Specifically, SDD-A shows minimal EP degradation (-0.80\%) while maintaining efficiency priority; SDD-N yields balanced yet slightly reduced results across metrics (-1.08\% SM-PDMS); and SDD-C improves safety-critical metrics (NC +0.46\%, TTC +2.37\%) at the cost of lower efficiency (-3.84\% EP).
+Specifically, SDD-A shows minimal EP degradation while maintaining efficiency priority; SDD-N yields balanced yet slightly reduced results across metrics; and SDD-C improves safety-critical metrics at the cost of lower efficiency.
 These shifts precisely reflect aggressive, normal, and conservative driving preferences, thereby validating the adaptability of the proposed planner to diverse styles without compromising core safety requirements.
 Overall, these findings demonstrate that SDD Planner achieves a dual objective: ensuring robust safety guarantees while flexibly adapting to personalized driving styles.
 This balance between safety feasibility and preference alignment underscores its practicality and scalability for real-world deployment in complex, style-diverse autonomous driving scenarios.